paranoid-porygon/paranoid-porygon.github.io/_pages/docs/first-gun-guide.md

 ### Threat Assessment and Avoidance

+A good rule of thumb is never to go somewhere with a gun that you wouldn't go without a gun.
+Owning or carrying a gun isn't a "get out of trouble free" card, and you especially shouldn't go looking for trouble once you acquire one.

 ### Pepper Spray

 There are certain venues where you might not be able to or want to carry a firearm: religious gatherings, school, anywhere that you might physically interact with children, clients, or customers, formal events, parties, places where you might be consuming alcohol.
 You may even find yourself in a situation that calls for self-defense but you aren’t sure or don’t think lethal force is justified, or that a firearm is safe to use: an altercation with a minor, a vague threat that hasn’t yet escalated to demonstrable assault, a vicious dog is coming at you and you aren’t sure you can shoot a small and fast target, you fear injuring a bystander but can’t readily escape.